-In thousands of euro 2012 2011 2010
+In thousands of euro 2013 2012 2011

-Bank balances 3,713 545 404,979
+Bank balances 82 3,713 545

-Deposits - - 801,000

-Cash and cash equivalents 3,713 545 1,205,979
+Cash and cash equivalents 82 3,713 545

-Bank balances and are held at BNP Paribas Fortis SA/NV and ABN Amro Bank N.V.
-Other Ageas group entities entrusted cash at accounts at the same banks, and these accounts jointly form a cash pool.
-In case of defaults of these group companies BNP Paribas Fortis SA/NV and ABN Amro Bank N.V. are entitled to compensate the cash balances of these entities.
+Bank balances and are held at BNP Paribas Fortis SA/NV.
+Other Ageas group entities entrusted cash at accounts at the same bank, and these accounts jointly form a cash pool.
+In case of defaults of these group companies BNP Paribas Fortis SA/NV is entitled to compensate the cash balances of these entities.